 Traveling by ferry is an adventure, you have the whole ship to explore and many things to do on it – not just confined to your seat for the whole journey, if it’s an overnight journey you’ll get your own cabin, if you want just bigger seat on a plane you need to pay £1000’s in some situations for 1st class.

 Lets now handle the Eurostar and also clear up the difference between the Eurostar and the Eurotunnel – The Eurostar is the passenger train service that uses that big tunnel they built many years ago between France and the UK, the Eurostar is only a passenger service and you cannot take your car on the Eurostar.
 If you want to take your car through the big tunnel then you must use the Eurotunnel service that operates between Folkestone in England to Calais in France.

-Taking your car through the eurotunnel is just the underground equivalent of the Dover to Calais ferry, it’s a lttle quicker than ferry, but you do spend most of the time underground.
+Taking your car through the Eurotunnel is just the underground equivalent of the Dover to Calais ferry, it’s a little quicker than ferry, but you do spend most of the time underground.

-The Eurostar is decent alternative if you are foot passenger going to Europe, you will need to chnage trains for most destinations and you will need to enjoy travelling by train and because every route needs to go through the tunnel, if you live north of London and you are going to anywhere in northern europe, your journey is not exactly direct.
+The Eurostar is decent alternative if you are foot passenger going to Europe, you will need to change trains for most destinations and you will need to enjoy travelling by train and because every route needs to go through the tunnel, if you live north of London and you are going to anywhere in northern Europe, your journey is not exactly direct.